 - Speed.
 On the winding, undivided back roads, the posted speed limit might be 55 mph, but that doesn’t mean that a semi-truck can handle every curve at that speed.
-If a trucker is on an unfamiliar county road and driving too fast for conditions, he could cross the center line and collide head-on with an innocent motorist.
+If a trucker is on an unfamiliar county road and driving too fast for the conditions, he could cross the center line and collide head-on with an innocent motorist.

 - Don’t secure their load properly.
-Improperly loaded cargo can shift as a truck rounds a bend or stops frequently in town.
+Improperly loaded cargo can shift as a truck rounds a bend or frequently stops in town.
 While open cargo could fall off the trailer and create obstacles for other vehicles, even loads inside a trailer could become imbalanced and cause the truck to tip over.